cableguy99/docs/docs/wp-and-research/economics-paper.md

 Security, stability and chain finality are guaranteed via novel techniques such as double validation, staking via smart-contracts and "true" randomization processes.

 Tao supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
-New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be continuously researched and incorporated into Tao's Masternode architecture which will be an ideal scalable smart-contract public blockchain for decentralized apps, token issuances and token integrations for stakeholders in the music economy of any size.
+New scaling techniques such as sharding, EVM parallelisation, private-chain generation and  hardware integration will be continuously researched and incorporated into Tao's Masternode architecture which will be an ideal scalable smart-contract public blockchain for decentralized apps, token issuances and token integrations for stakeholders in the music economy of any size.

 ### Scope